 "The first principle is that you must not fool yourself, and you are the easiest person to fool."

-This rings true for teams trying to solve complex problems.
+This statement rings true for teams trying to solve complex problems.
 Business owners with experience in specific fields may think they know how to solve a problem—especially if they have encountered a similar issue in the past.

 Leaders will usually form a hypothesis around a core problem and use it as a foundation to solve it.
 This can either speed up the process and solve the problem in a single meeting or lead to confirmation bias.
 If the latter happens, the wrong issues will be targeted and the problem won't be solved correctly.